perellonieto/slides_flach/2023_nightingale/MD/All.md

 ## AI in the time of ChatGPT

-- The distinction between learning and reasoning is much less clearcut once you train on language data. <!-- .element: class="fragment" -->
+- The distinction between learning and reasoning is much less clearcut once you train on language data.
-- It is to be expected that other task layers on top of LLMs will give rise to many other capabilities. <!-- .element: class="fragment" -->
+- It is to be expected that other task layers on top of LLMs will give rise to many other capabilities.
-- How such capabilities can be assessed and measured is a wide-open question, see e.g. [Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://arxiv.org/abs/2206.04615). <!-- .element: class="fragment" -->
+- How such capabilities can be assessed and measured is a wide-open question, see e.g. [Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://arxiv.org/abs/2206.04615).
-- Properly quantifying confidence and imbuing AI with the capability to say 'I don't know' is key for trustworthiness. <!-- .element: class="fragment" -->
+- Properly quantifying confidence and imbuing AI with the capability to say 'I don't know' is key for trustworthiness.

 ### Acknowledgements